FAQ - Information about the Vulnerability-Lab

 29. How can I see the complete details of the upcoming advisories?

-31. Does the V-Lab Team inform the vendor about every vulnerability?
+31. Does the Vulnerability Lab Team inform the Vendor or Manufacturer about every vulnerability?

 33. Requirements/information for partners?